Greater Lansing has Lake and River Fun for Boating Adventures

 If you’re looking for a quick summer getaway in a new place, here are some adventures your family will love that are all within an hour or two from Lansing!

-Thornapple River U-Rent-Em Canoe Hastings Another place catering to families is U-Rent-Em Canoe in Hastings, on the Thornapple River.
-They are located in downtown Hastings and provide canoe, kayak and tube rentals. (just under 1-hour drive from Lansing.) |
+Thornapple River U-Rent-Em Canoe Hastings Another place catering to families is U-Rent-Em Canoe in Hastings on the Thornapple River.
+They are located in downtown Hastings and provide canoe, kayak and tube rentals (just under 1-hour drive from Lansing). |

 Double R Ranch Belding Double R Ranch is fun and you can ride horses there, too.
 Canoeing, kayaking, and tubing trips are available.
 (1-hour drive from Lansing.) |

-Millennium Park Grand Rapids If you’re looking for a lake experience, consider Millennium Park.
+Millennium Park Walker If you’re looking for a lake experience, consider Millennium Park.
 This 1500 acre park has a boathouse, allowing visitors to paddle the main lakes in the park.
 The DeVos Family Boathouse offers kayaks, paddle boats, canoes, stand up paddleboards, and rowboats for rent.
 (1-hour drive from Lansing.) |

 Thornapple River Middleville You can also go tubing, canoeing, rafting, or kayaking at Indian Valley Campground and Canoe – you don’t have to be staying at the campground.
 They also rent paddle boats.
 (1-hour drive from Lansing.) |